Wodan58/joy1/doc/JOYimplJOY.md

 ------------

 The longest identifier in the sources is 21 characters long.
-Including the terminating 0, a buffer of 22 characters is needed.
+Including the terminating 0 byte, a buffer of 22 characters is needed.
 On the other hand, if identifiers are going to be stored in a database, the shorter definition of 20 might be preferable.
 And no matter what value is given to ALEN, there will always be identifiers that are longer.